 - 2 teaspoons ground cinnamon

 - 1 tablespoon maple syrup

-- Peel, core and dice the apples into small pieces.
+- Peel, core and dice the apples into 1/2-inch pieces.

-- Place the diced apples and the rest of the ingredients in a sauce pot over low-medium heat and bring to a low, gentle simmer.
+- Place the diced apples, lemon juice, water, cinnamon, maple syrup and salt in a medium sauce pot over low-medium heat and bring it to a gentle simmer.

 - Cover, reduce the heat to low and cook for 25 minutes while checking and stirring occasionally during this time.
 If the apples appear too dry, try adding more water or lowering the heat further.

 - Remove from the heat.
 Mash in the pot using a hand masher for a chunky texture.
 Or puree in a food processor for a smooth texture.